airwallex/airwallex-payment-android/GUIDE.md

 ```

 ### Step 2: Confirm Payment Intent
-Before confirm the `PaymentIntent`, you must create a `PaymentIntent` on the server and pass it to the client.
+Before confirming the `PaymentIntent`, you must create a `PaymentIntent` on the server and pass it to the client.

 > Merchant's server
 >1.
 To begin you will need to obtain an access token to allow you to reach all other API endpoints.
 Using your unique Client ID and API key (these can be generated within [Account settings > API keys](https://www.airwallex.com/app/settings/api)) you can call the Authentication API endpoint.
 On success, an access token will be granted.